Uche-Precious-Onyia/Motor-Vehicle-Theft/README.md

 - Microsoft PowerPoint (presentation)

 ### Data Cleaning & Preparation
-- Handling missing values:
-  - There are missing values in the Stolen_Vehicles dataset.
+- Handling missing values: There are missing values in the Stolen_Vehicles dataset.
+Columns with blanks are
+  - Color
+  - Vehicle description
+  - Model Year
+  - Make Id and
+  - Vehicle Type

-  - However, the make_id in the make_details table matches the make_id in the Stolen_vehicles table.
+However, the make_id in the make_details table matches the make_id in the Stolen_vehicles table.
 Also, the locations_id in the locations tablematches the location_id in the Stolen_vehicles table.
 This will allow us fill the missing values.
 What Excel function do I use?
 LookUp?
 ```Excel

 ```
-- Removing duplicates:
+- I need to clean up the date column on the Stolen_vehicles dataset.
+How do I do that?
+- Adding new columns:
+  - I added a new column on the Stolen_Vehicles dataset for Region.
+This will help us answer the question about how the rate of crime differs for different geographical locations.
+  - I need to add new columns for make_name and make_type.
+This will help me answer the question of what kinds of cars are stolen the most and whether the thieves favor luxury cars over standard ones.
+- Removing duplicates: Are there duplicates?
+How do I check for them?
+How do I resolve a duplicates issue?
-- Feature engineering:
+- Feature engineering: ?????

 ### Data Analysis and Visualization
 This section presents the analytical workflow, highlighting key queries and outputs used to derive insights into vehicle theft patterns for the New Zealand Police Department.